 5. Everything is at Your Fingertips

 One of the best parts about staying in Sandy Springs is its proximity to so many different events, attractions, and activities around Atlanta.
 With three MARTA rail stations and direct access to SR-400 and I-285, you can easily travel around the Atlanta area.
 Almost every hotel in Sandy Springs is within five miles of a MARTA station, and some hotels are even within walking distance of a station.

 Those looking for some of Greater Atlanta’s best shopping should head east of Sandy Springs to Perimeter Mall or north to the Avalon.
 If you drive down SR-400, you can experience the diverse collections at the Atlanta High Museum of Art or continue south into downtown to experience the capital city’s top attractions, like the Georgia Aquarium or World of Coca Cola.

 Atlanta is no stranger to exciting sporting events.
 Even those who consider themselves “not a sports person” can’t help but get swept up in the proud hometown spirit.
-Truist Park, home of the Atlanta Braves, is located 10 miles west of Sandy Springs.
+Truist Park, home of the 2021 World Series Champions, the Atlanta Braves, is located 10 miles west of Sandy Springs.
 Adjacent to the park is The Battery Atlanta, a complex packed with events, delicious eats, and carefully-curated shopping to help you pass the time before the game.
-While the Braves’ season doesn’t open until April 7, the Battery is open year-round and has established itself as a city favorite.
-If you can’t wait until April, February 27 kicks off the opening of the Atlanta United soccer season at Mercedes-Benz Stadium.
+While the Braves’ don't have their first home game until April 6th, the Battery is open year-round and has established itself as a city favorite.
+If you can’t wait until April, February 25 kicks off the opening of the Atlanta United soccer season at Mercedes-Benz Stadium.
 From Sandy Springs, you can hop on MARTA or head straight down SR-400 to get a taste of the electric Atlanta United spirit.

 Your Home Away From Home